Peacemanguy/leader/README.md

 - Persistent data storage
 - One vote per IP address per category
 - Custom start script to run both servers in a single container
+- **Weekly leaderboard archiving system**
+  - Automatic archiving at the end of each week
+  - Historical data stored in a catalogued format
+  - View archived results by week or date range

 ## Docker Setup